Powering the Immune System to Transform Lives

 Chronic Hepatitis Delta

-Chronic hepatitis delta is considered the most severe form of chronic viral hepatitis, and on average, people living with the disease will progress to cirrhosis and liver failure within five years.1 Currently, there is no approved treatment in the United States, and therapeutic options are limited globally.
+Chronic hepatitis delta is considered the most severe form of chronic viral hepatitis, and on average, people living with the disease will progress to cirrhosis and liver failure within five years1.
+There is a high unmet medical need for effective treatments, as there are no approved therapies in the U.S., and options are limited globally.

 1 CDC https://www.cdc.gov/hepatitis/hdv/hdvfaq.htm